daniel-tomaszuk/zeromq_sockets_senders/README.md

 # TODO:

-Use https://github.com/zeromq/pyzmq with FastAPI to create toy distributed applicaation montitoring.
+Use https://github.com/zeromq/pyzmq with FastAPI to create distributed applicaation montitoring.
+This is just an exercise - DO NOT use in production.

 1. Create multiple docker images with "microservices" and one docker compose file to run them all [DONE].